MSc Quantity Surveying

 Take a Virtual Tour of the Construction, Property and Surveying facilities and see what's on offer here for you.

 Careers / Further study

-On graduation from the MSc or Graduate Diploma routes you will be well equipped to meet the challenges posed by changes to the quantity surveying profession and the wider construction industry and to exploit the opportunities these changes offer.
+On graduation, you'll be well equipped to meet the challenges posed by changes to the quantity surveying profession and the wider construction industry and to exploit the opportunities these changes offer.

-We normally require an honours degree of 2:2 or above in Quantity Surveying, Construction Management, Civil Engineering or a closely related subject.
+We normally require an honours degree of 2:2 or above in Quantity Surveying, Construction Management, or a closely related subject.

 You also need two years' professional experience in Construction, which you should outline in your application.

 If you're an international student and you don't meet the academic or English language requirements to study this course, you can qualify by completing preparatory study at our International College.